CopernicaMarketingSoftware/Documentation/SMTPeter/spf-validation.md

 An SPF record is a setting in DNS.
 If you have a domain name, you can not only use DNS to store the IP address of your website, but also to advertise a list of IP addresses from which you send out email.
-When a receiver then gets an email message from a server or computer who claims to represent you, it can check this DNS record.
+When a receiver gets an email message from a server or computer who claims to represent you, it can check this DNS record.
 If the IP address of this server or computer is indeed in this list, it knows for sure that the mail came from a valid source.
 When the IP is on the other hand not listed in